paulatcalaxy/delegatingKYCforTokens/README.md

 ## Abstract

-This HIP proposes an extension to the HTC mechanism by which the KYC status of a given Hedera account for a given HTS token can be indicated.
-Rather than actively managing the KYC status of accounts (using their own KYC key to set the KYC flag on an account), a token admin can delegate that burden to the admin of some other token.
-If an when the admin of that delegatee token sets the KYC status of a given account to true, the delegator token effectively inherits that status.
-When one token has delegated the KYC status to another, Hedera nodes would interpret the KYC
+This HIP proposes an extension to the HTS mechanism by which the KYC status of a given Hedera account for a given HTS token can be indicated.
+Rather than actively managing the KYC status of accounts (using their own KYC key to set the KYC flag on an account), a token admin can delegate that burden to  and responsibility to the admin of some other token.
+If and when the admin of that delegatee token sets the KYC status of a given account to 'true', the delegator token effectively inherits that status.

 ## Motivitation